Short looping studio video of Lian Li coding.

 Old mobile-first web design portfolio

-Showing both web design and photography required two separate websites, which made it harder to clearly communicate what I do and resulted in a less intuitive experience.
+Showing both web design and photography meant maintaining two separate websites, which made the overall practice harder to present as one coherent offering.

 Structure & navigation decisions